rmpel/wp-email-essentials/README.md

 # Changelog:

+5.2.5: More improvements for PHP 8 compatibility, code optimisation and generic bugfixing

 5.2.4: Code improvements for PHP 8.0 compatibility

 5.2.3: Added filter to disable the HTML envelope set by GravityForms, so we can use our own.